No767/Kumiko/README.md

 ## Kumiko (久美子)

 Kumiko is a multipurpose Discord bot built with freedom and choice in mind.
 Kumiko allows you to decide on whether you wish to use the services provided.
-Kumiko includes a opt-in economy system, and soon a web dashboard (pinned for v2.0).
+Kumiko includes a opt-in economy system, custom quests, an Genshin wish sim, and many more features.
 Just like Rin, Kumiko is completely written in Python, and is a direct upstream fork from Rin.
-Which means that all of Rin's 20 services are directly integrated into Kumiko.
+Which means that Rin's services are directly integrated within Kumiko
 ## Rin (リン)

 Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service,